Appearance

 └─ ...Collection mapping

 Containers on Surface 0 have different tones than containers on Surface 2.
 A button at 1.6:1 contrast on a near-white surface is a different color than the same 1.6:1 contrast on a darker surface.
-By splitting into per-surface collections, designers can reference the exact container level they need for each nesting depth.
+By splitting per surface level (via the path prefix in balanced, or into separate collections in granular), designers can reference the exact container level they need for each nesting depth.

 surfaceScope optimization

-If a container or content entity sets surfaceScope: "last", tokens are only generated for the last (deepest) surface level, reducing collection count significantly.
+If a container or content entity sets surfaceScope: "last" (the editor surfaces this as the Calculate on → Last surface control; values are all / first / last, default all), tokens are only generated for the last (deepest) surface level, reducing collection count significantly. first generates only on the lowest (Surface 0) level.
 In the preview, all levels still show the same values (computed from the scoped level) for visual consistency.